 2020 theme: Reimagine Fashion - changing behaviours for sustainable fashion

-The 2020 competition, Reimagine Fashion, is calling for ideas and ventures that aim to improve the environmental and social impact of the European fashion market through the development of new products, services and processes, and innovative business models.
+The 2020 competition, Reimagine Fashion, called for ideas and ventures that aim to improve the environmental and social impact of the European fashion market through the development of new products, services and processes, and innovative business models.

-The innovations should aim to reduce the overall environmental footprint and improve the societal impact of the fashion market, help make it more accessible and fairer, and aspire to change behaviours in a sustainable way.
-Solutions should clearly aim to deliver impact, pursue sustainability, and be scalable or replicable post-competition - at local, national or European level.
+The jury focused on innovations that aim to reduce the overall environmental footprint and improve the societal impact of the fashion market, helping make it more accessible and fairer, and aspire to change behaviour in a sustainable way.
+Solutions were expected to clearly aim to deliver impact, pursue sustainability, and be scalable or replicable post-competition - at local, national or European level.
 Further background on the theme of the competition is available on the EUSIC website.

-We're looking for ideas from one or more of the fields listed below and we encourage solutions that address several of these areas through a systems perspective.
+The 2020 competition looked for ideas from one or more of the fields listed below, encouraging solutions that address several of these areas through a systems perspective.

 - Solutions for sustainable use and consumption